Uncover the huge hidden paydirt waiting to be unearthed in Grande Cache this summer.

-Here are four Grande Cache locations worth exploring on your ATV:
+Here are eight Grande Cache trails worth exploring on your ATV or side-by-side:

 Drive north of Grande Cache on Highway 40 for 30 kilometres, past Sheep Creek.
 This route is accessed from the gravel pit by the highway.
 Travel 37 kilometres to the slide area.
 You can access Prairie Creek Meadows from here, as well as explore numerous cutlines leading in all directions.
 Be vigilant and stay clear of any possible encroachment on mine territory.

 Drive south of Grande Cache on Highway 40 for six kilometres.
-Just past Grande Cache Lake there is a sign on the right-hand side that says “Carconte Creek”.
+Just past Grande Cache Lake, there is a sign on the right-hand side that says “Carconte Creek.”
 Access is on the left onto the north access road.
-You can park just off the highway, or if you have a high wheel based vehicle, you can alternatively drive about 100 metres up the right branch to a large clearing.
+You can park just off the highway, or if you have a high-wheeled vehicle, you can alternatively drive about 100 metres up the right branch to a large clearing.

 À la Pêche Lake